 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):

 Demonstrated ability to draft, negotiate and conclude industry research agreements.

-Demonstrated understanding of liability and regulatory issues as they pertain to industry sponsored research and clinical trials.
+Demonstrated understanding of intellectual property and licensing issues as they pertain to industry sponsored research.

 Demonstrated understanding of university research environment and policies.